jagdish7908/TeamsBot/README.md

 # TeamsBot  :zap:
-> *Chat bot for automating things in team collaboration tools like Slack, Teams*</br>
+> *Chatbot for automating things in team collaboration tools like Slack, Teams*</br>

 ### Table of Contents
 * [Prerequisites](#prerequisites)